-As mentioned previously, using labels can help to organize your meetings notes, as labels can be used as filters in both task and decision reports.
-You can take this approach further by putting labels on templates!
-Any page created with a template will ‘inherit’ all it’s labels.
-This helps you further standardize and keep things in order.
+As mentioned previously, using labels can help you organize your meetings notes, as labels can be used as filters in both task and decision reports.
+You can take it further by putting labels on templates as well!
+Any page created with a template will ‘inherit’ all it's labels.
+This helps you further standardize the elements and keep things in order.

 c) Use restrictions for private meeting notes

-Confluence is open by nature as it should be since it follows a wiki-style approach to knowledge management.
-However some meetings might need some privacy or are more confidential.
-You can leverage the full power of Confluence for your meeting minutes as well!
-Just set the appropriate permissions (so called restrictions) on the parent page of any list of one-off meetings or for a meeting series.
+Confluence is open by nature since it follows a wiki-style approach to knowledge management.
+However, some meetings might need some privacy or are more confidential.
+You can leverage the full power of Confluence for your meeting minutes for this as well!
+Just set the appropriate permissions "restrictions" on the parent page of any list of one-off meetings or for a meeting series.

 You can also take that further and create private notes in your own personal space.
-Simply create a parent page and set permissions with restrictions so only you can see that page.
+Simply create a parent page and set permissions so only you can see that page.

 d) Best practice for completing action items

-When you complete Action items, it’s sometimes good to document also the actual result of the of the task.
-For example a task “Find out if solution X works for customer A”, when completed does not really answer if the result was yes or no. As good practice, in such case, edit the meeting page add “→” at the end of the action item, or choose a different text color and document / link the actual result.
+When you complete action items, it’s sometimes good to document also the actual result of the of the task.
+For example a task “Find out if solution X works for customer A”, when completed does not really answer if the result was yes or no. In such case, edit the meeting page and add “→” at the end of the action item, or choose a different text color and document / link the actual result.

 d) Combine action items and Jira tasks wisely

 Action items can be easily combined with Jira tasks, but that can be confusing.
-We recommend you only mention related Jira tickets, but if the task and the Jira issue correspond, then you might be better of by directly linking and using the ticket without an action item.
+We recommend you only mention related Jira tickets.
+Still, if the task and the Jira issue correspond, then you might be better off by directly linking and using the ticket without an action item.

 e) Keep the full-text search in mind

-Confluence has a powerful full-text search, so keep that in mind when writing down things.
+Confluence has a powerful full-text search, so keep this in mind while writing down notes.